sowiecki/pantheon/docs/events.md

 }
 ```

+event: Set to `SINGLE_EVENT` to pass a single event object,
+or `BATCH_EVENTS` to send an array of sequentially-triggered events.

 body: Construct a JSON array of objects with your [events](./docs/EVENTS.md).

 Alternatively, you can set the "body" as a header property.